The Definition Of Self-Loathing

 As a self-loathing person, you’re always in search of your new flaws.
 You’re overwhelmed with self-doubts and negative thoughts that you simply don’t have the strength to get rid of.

 You think of yourself as worthless, inadequate, and insufficient.
+You don’t know what to do with your life.
 You’re convinced that all of your self-hatred is justified and your self-concept is pretty much ruined.

 5 Unexpected Sources Of Self-Loathing